 “That’s wonderful, chanting or praying is a form of meditation that connects us to our higher selves.
 In addition, you must be willing to sit quietly even just for five minutes, focusing on your breath.
 This meditation is the listening and is an equally important part of spiritual practice.”

 He had a point.
 If I really wanted to connect to the divine, I had to be willing to listen.
 And I always talk too much, and think too much and obsesses too much.

 “It’s hard to quiet our thoughts.
 But rather than fight them, sit back and detach from them.
 Watch them float by lovingly from afar.
 Lean in to the fear and allow yourself to be a thoughtful observer.”

 I hadn’t thought about that before.
 I was always just reacting to my emotions.
 I didn’t stop to just sit with them and watch them go by.
 I gave them power.
 I literally breathed life into them just by focusing on them as being real.

 “Don’t be afraid.
 When there is an absence of love, it is fear that remains.
 Look deep within and find that love.
 It’s there, it always has been, and it always will be.”

 This was one of the most intense readings I’ve had in along time.
 While the thought of where we come from, and our return to nothingness or something-ness can still frighten me, the idea that I am in control of my thoughts and actions and therefore responsible for them, helps tremendously.

 I realize now that I am not a victim of my thoughts, but rather a powerful co-creator.
-I can chose my thoughts no matter what circumstances are thrown my way.
-While I know I still have a ways to go, this Psychic Junkie is determined to master her monkey mind and finally be at peace.
+I can choose my thoughts no matter what circumstances are thrown my way.
+While I know I still have a long way to go, this Psychic Junkie is determined to master her monkey mind and finally be at peace.